OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 Certain models have a special kind of sparsity structure in the total derivative Jacobian that allows OpenMDAO to solve for multiple derivatives simultaneously.
-This results in far fewer linear solves and much improved performance.
+This results in far fewer linear solves and much-improved performance.
 For example, in 'fwd' mode, this requires that there is some subset of the design variables that don't affect any of the same responses.
-In other words, there is some subset of columns of the total jacobian where none of those columns have nonzero values in any of the same rows.
+In other words, there is some subset of columns of the total Jacobian where none of those columns have nonzero values in any of the same rows.

 .. note::